BethelihemJh/Healthcare-management-system/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-### Explanation:

-- **Description**: Briefly describes the project and what it’s supposed to do.
-- **Features**: Outlines the features you have implemented and what the application can do so far.
-- **Technologies Used**: Lists the technologies that you used to build the system.
 - **Getting Started**: Explains how to run the project locally for testing or development.
 - **Future Work**: Mention any functionality you plan to add in the future, such as database integration or user authentication.
 - **License**: If you're sharing your code publicly, you can specify the license under which the project is shared.
 (The MIT license is commonly used for open-source projects.)